 Stomach Discomfort

 Butternut squash contains oxalic acid, which can damage a guinea pig’s sensitive stomach.
+Always scoop out the seeds before serving, as they’re a choking hazard.

 Can Guinea Pigs Eat Zucchini Squash?